List of Late Night with Jimmy Fallon games and sketches: Ready Set Flow

 Three audience members compete.
 They are each given three nouns (an object, a place, and a name - e.g. Barbie Doll, France, and Charlie Sheen) they must work into a 30-second freestyle rap.
 The nouns are generated by "Rhyme Wave", a "robot" (played by Tariq Trotter) with a computerized voice that appears on the Sharp 108.
 The winner is determined by audience applause.
 The winner receives a TASCAM pocket studio digital recorder, while the runners-up receive Late Night T-shirts, notepads, and pens to write down their own raps.

 Sing It Like You Mean It

 Two audience members compete.
 Each is played a new song by the Roots that they must memorize and then immediately perform.
 The contestant that has yet to play is placed beneath a large blue sensory-deprivation "dome of silence".
-The winner is determined by audience applause, who is given a $100 bill and a burned CD with their song rendition on it, while the loser receives a Late Night T-shirt.
+The winner is determined by audience applause, and is given a $100 bill and a burned CD with their song rendition on it, while the loser receives a Late Night T-shirt.